The Man Behind the Food

 Leading the culinary team at Sugar Bowl Resort, Chef Alan Davis brings experience, passion and dedication to his work, creating delectable French-inspired California cuisine in the Dining Room, Belt Room Bar, and Lake Mary Cabin kitchens.
 Born and raised on the Massachusetts coast, Davis’ love and respect for the outdoors is showcased in the fresh, seasonal dishes offered on his menus.
 ‘My inspiration comes from whatever I see in front of me…the excitement of the changes of the season, what is new, what is available, working around that, and building a menu around that.’

 Davis studied at the Florida Culinary Institute in West Palm Beach, and started his career close by, working as the Sous Chef at the Eastpointe Country Club.
-Gaining his formal fine dining training at the Sugar Cane Club, he worked under an Alsatian-style chef, who taught him elements of German-Franco influence, which ultimately resulted in the current style of his culinary offerings.
+Gaining his formal fine dining training at the Sugar Cane Club, he worked under Alsatian-style chef Pierre Dupont, who taught him elements of German-Franco influence, which ultimately resulted in the current style of his culinary offerings.
 ‘From what I’ve found, it seems to be the most consistently desired food.
 It’s not a captor of the niche markets or fads.’

 The mouthwatering Grilled Petite Beef Tenderloin and succulent Venison Au Poivre on Davis’ current menu are timeless dishes that will impress any patron.
 The Braised Beef Cheek is another favorite of Davis’, due to the amount of time and attention the dish requires.
 In the 4 hours’ braising time and 2 prep time, the chef finds satisfaction in watching the progression of the dish, from the meat slowly breaking down to the formulation of the flavors in the sauce.
 And the time is always worth the taste.